Growing Microgreens

 Soil

-There are a LOT of different soil types out there, and even some non-soil options (like coconut coir) for growing.
-My favorite all around potting soil is from Premier Horticulture, who usually have the best deals in store (Home Depot, Menards) for online shopping I really like the Organic Epsoma Potting Mix My Favorite Seed Starting Mix is Organic Pro .
+There are a LOT of different seed starting soil mixes out there.
+Mixes with coconut coir tend to be better for the environment.
+My favorite all around potting soil is from Premier Horticulture, who usually have the best deals in store (Home Depot, Menards) for online shopping I really like the Organic Espoma Potting Mix My Favorite Seed Starting Mix is Organic Pro .
 There is a real difference in seed starting mixes and potting soils, so pay attention to what you’re buying.
 Amanda prefers to grow with a mixture of Coconut Coir and Perlite, stating that “it holds moisture better without getting soggy.”
 Always so many ways to garden- you do what works best for you!

 Microgreen Seeds